Comparing Nova LifeStyle (NVFY) & Its Rivals

-Nova LifeStyle (NASDAQ:NVFY – Get Rating) is one of 14 public companies in the “Household furniture” industry, but how does it weigh in compared to its peers?
-We will compare Nova LifeStyle to similar companies based on the strength of its dividends, earnings, analyst recommendations, risk, profitability, institutional ownership and valuation.
+Nova LifeStyle (NASDAQ:NVFY – Get Rating) is one of 14 publicly-traded companies in the “Household furniture” industry, but how does it compare to its competitors?
+We will compare Nova LifeStyle to similar companies based on the strength of its institutional ownership, analyst recommendations, valuation, profitability, earnings, dividends and risk.

-This table compares Nova LifeStyle and its peers’ net margins, return on equity and return on assets.

-Nova LifeStyle has a beta of 1.75, suggesting that its stock price is 75% more volatile than the S&P 500.
-Comparatively, Nova LifeStyle’s peers have a beta of 1.81, suggesting that their average stock price is 81% more volatile than the S&P 500.
+Nova LifeStyle has a beta of 1.75, indicating that its stock price is 75% more volatile than the S&P 500.
+Comparatively, Nova LifeStyle’s competitors have a beta of 1.81, indicating that their average stock price is 81% more volatile than the S&P 500.

-This table compares Nova LifeStyle and its peers revenue, earnings per share and valuation.

-This is a summary of current recommendations for Nova LifeStyle and its peers, as reported by MarketBeat.
+This is a summary of current ratings for Nova LifeStyle and its competitors, as reported by MarketBeat.

 |Sell Ratings